Please Report Any Broken Links Or Trouble You Might Come Across To The Webmaster

 Pittsburgh 3.36k

-The decommissioned USS Pittsburgh (CA 4) being used in bomb tests, 8 October 1931.
+The decommissioned Pittsburgh (CA 4) being used in bomb tests, 8 October 1931.
 This photograph shows the explosion of the first 500-pound bomb in the test series.

 Official U.S. Navy Photograph, now in the collections of the National Archives #80-G-405490.